aroques/aroques.github.io/_posts/2020-01-26-sql-post-ideas.md

 - Indices

 - CTEs vs Sub-querys.
-Basically I think the perform the same.
+Basically I think they perform the same.
   CTEs should be preferred over temp tables though.
+I like CTEs better becuase they can be chained together without excessive/any nesting and they read from top to bottom.
+They don't have any nesting where subquerys do.

 - SELECT INTO is awesome.
 Is there any cons?